deerta0103/HSTGNN/README.md

 ### Inroduction

-This repository is a pytorch version implement of DEXA2021 conference paper "Traffic Prediciton Through the Fusion of Spatial Temporal Data and Point of interest."
+This repository is a pytorch version implement of DEXA2021 conference paper "Traffic Flow Prediciton through the Fusion of Spatial Temporal Data and Points of Interest."

 ### How to run